 Over 30 FMPs were collected and met the recommendation requirements to be considered for inclusion.
-Approximately 90 percent of the FMPs recorded are categorized as infrastructure or storm drain.
-These FMPs represent proposed design and construction projects that will improve a sponsor's storm drainage and channel infrastructure to reduce flooding in high flood risk
+Approximately 90 percent of the FMPs recorded are categorized as infrastructure or storm drain improvements.
+These FMPs represented proposed design and construction projects that would improve a sponsor's storm drainage and channel infrastructure to reduce flooding in

-Potentially Feasible Flood Management Solution Comparison and Assessment
+Potentially Feasible Flood Management Strategy Comparison and Assessment

 Approximately 25 percent of the FMSs listed are categorized as floodplain management policy/regulatory guidance.
 Developing minimum NFIP or higher floodplain regulatory standards for new development near a regulatory or community effective floodplain preserves the natural capacity of the flooding source and limits upstream and downstream negative impacts.
-Minimum FEMA NFIP floodplain regulations can be found in Chapter 44 of the Code of Federal Regulations (Federal Emergency Management Agency, 2022).
+Minimum FEMA NFIP floodplain regulations can be found in Chapter 44 of the Code of Federal Regulations (FEMA, 2022).
 The Texas Floodplain Management Association (TFMA) has developed a Guide for Higher Standards for Floodplain Management (2018) (TFMA Higher Standards Committee, 2018), which can serve as an example for higher floodplain development standards for the referenced FMSs.

 Twenty-two sponsors requested flood awareness and safety education support.
-These FMSs range from implementing the National Weather Service's "Turn Around, Don't Drown" campaign to general education in regards the NFIP.
+These FMSs ranged from implementing the NWS's "Turn Around, Don't Drown" campaign to general education regarding the NFIP.
 Of the sponsors requesting education and outreach support, Houston County demonstrated the highest flood risk to habitable structures, road crossings, and agricultural land.

 Nearly 20 sponsors expressed interest in flood measuring, monitoring, and warning systems.
-These systems include local warning notifications, monitoring/measuring gages, highwater detection systems, sirens, warning lights, signage, and automated gates.
-Seven of these types of FMSs are in Dallas and Tarrant counties, which have the highest flood exposure in the Trinity Region.
+These systems may include local warning notifications, monitoring/measuring gages, highwater detection systems, sirens, warning lights, signage, and automated gates.
+Seven of these types of FMSs were requested in Dallas and Tarrant counties, which had the highest flood exposure in the Trinity Region.
 The proposed flood warning system in Leon County would service the most socially vulnerable among the list of flood warning FMSs.

 Another FMS that sponsors requested related to property and land acquisition programs.
 These "buyout" program FMSs were provided on either a county or city-wide basis.
-Four of these programs, which span multiple jurisdictions, are planned to have multiple sponsorship.
+Four of these programs, which span multiple jurisdictions, were planned to have multiple sponsorship.
 Of the county-wide buyout FMSs, the Leon County repetitive loss property acquisition had the highest SVI.
 Of the city-wide buyout FMSs, Chico and Terrell ranked as having the highest SVI, with values ranging from 0.75-0.95.

-Effects on Neighboring Areas of Flood Management Solutions or Flood Mitigation Projects
+Effects on Neighboring Areas of Flood Management Strategies or Flood Mitigation Projects